This once historical place of spirituality

 Sylvia decided to try to free Butcher so he could go to the other side.
 During a seance in the prison dining room, it was communicated to Butcher, through Sylvia’s Spirit Guide, Francine, that there were others on the other side that would be able to help him, and that he should follow Francine to the other side.
-Butcher flatly refused to believe that anyone would help him and chose to stay in the prison, still incarcerated though being long dead.
+Butcher flatly refused to believe anyone would help him and chose to stay in the prison, still incarcerated though long dead.
 Some day, Sylvia hopes to come back and try again to set Butcher free through another seance.

 Alcatraz Prison Museum National Park

 Alcatraz Prison Museum National Park is located on Alcatraz Island, in the middle San Francisco Bay, right next to Angel Island.

 - Haunted Places: The National Directory